National Basketball League (Australia): Regular season

-In the 2020–21 season, the NBL introduced the NBL Cup which is a 36-game mid-season competition.
-Each game would contribute to each team's regular season record.

 Finals

 The top four teams at the end of the regular season advances to the Finals.
 The team finishing in the first and second position at the completion of the regular season receives home advantages in their best-of-three first round matchup against the team finishing in third and fourth position.
 The winner of each of the three matches advances to the Grand Final.
 The winner of Series 1 plays the winner of Series 2 in the best-of-five Grand Final series, with home advantage being awarded to the highest remaining seed.
 The winner of this series is crowned as NBL champion.

-It has been announced that in the 2022–23 season, the NBL will introduce Play-In games.
+In the 2022–23 season, the NBL introduced play-in games.
 The top two seeds in the regular season will automatically qualify to the semi-finals.
 Teams ranked three to six will compete in the play-in tournament.
 The third seed will play the fourth seed for third spot and the loser will play the winner of fifth or sixth for the fourth seed.

+NBL Ignite Cup

+On 18 June 2025, the NBL established the first NBL Ignite Cup.
+It will begin each season in Round 4 starting with the 2025–26 NBL season, with games played every Wednesday evening.
+Teams will receive one point for every quarter they win or half a point each if tied, and three points for winning the game.
+Each team will play two home games and two road games.
+The two highest-ranked teams based on both points will advance to the Grand Final.
+The winner of the Grand Final will receive prize money.
+The 20 games will count toward a team's record, while the Grand Final would not count as a regular season game.
+It is similar to the 2021 NBL Cup.
+Teams will be awarded one point for each quarter they win and three points for each game they win.